 The 2016 Plan was initially approved by our board of directors and stockholders in July 2016 and was subsequently amended in 2017, 2018 and 2019, in each case to increase the total number of shares reserved for issuance under the plan.
 The 2016 Plan provides for the grant of incentive stock options, nonstatutory options, stock appreciation rights, awards of restricted stock, restricted stock units and other stock-based awards.
 Our employees, officers, directors, consultants and advisors are eligible to receive awards under the 2016 Plan; however, incentive stock options may only be granted to our employees.
 The type of award granted under the 2016 Plan and the terms of such award are set forth in the applicable award agreement.
-Pursuant to the terms of the 2016 Plan, our board of directors) administers the plan and, subject to any limitations in the plan, selects the recipients of awards and determines:
+Pursuant to the terms of the 2016 Plan, our board of directors (or a committee delegated by our board of directors) administers the plan and, subject to any limitations in the plan, selects the recipients of awards and determines: